Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/icssg_prueth.rst

 Firmware Statistics
 ===================

-The ICSSG firmware maintains certain statistics which are dumped by the driver via ``ethtool -S <interface>``
+The ICSSG firmware maintains certain statistics which are dumped by the woke driver via ``ethtool -S <interface>``

 These statistics are as follows,